iamdanielv/ssh-manager/README.md

 ### `advanced-ssh-manager.sh` (Advanced Tools)

-This script provides a focused TUI for more complex or potentially destructive operations.
+This script provides a focused TUI for more complex or potentially destructive operations, accessible via a separate command.

 - **Advanced Editing**: Open a specific host's entire configuration block in your `$EDITOR`.
 - **Backup**: Create a timestamped backup of your config file.
 - **Import/Export**: Export selected host configurations to a new file or import them from a file into your main config.
+- **Host Management**: The advanced view also allows for quick access to edit hosts in the editor, backup, import, and export.

 ## 🏷️ Tagging and Filtering